ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Receive: An action that indicates that the application is ready to asynchronously accept a Message over a Connection from a remote system, while the Message content itself will be delivered in an event ({{events}}).
 The interface to Receive MAY include Message Properties specific to the Message that is to be delivered to the application.

-* Framer: A Framer is a data translation layer that can be added to a Connection to define how application-level Messages are transmitted over a transport protocol.
+* Framer: A Framer is a data translation layer that can be added to a Connection to define how application layer Messages are transmitted over a transport protocol.
 This is particularly relevant for protocols that otherwise present unstructured streams, such as TCP.

 ### Event Handling {#events}